Zestylogic/FMark/README.md

   * One `[^fmark]` inline, and two `[^fmark], some author`.
 The first will be used.
 * Reference to non-exist citation will result in `"[Reference: %refID not found!]"` in the HTML generated.

+* The list is sorted, with footnotes in order of their numerical IDs first, References in order of apperance after.
+Thus the order each explanatory text comes in the fmark file does not matter.

 ### Simple Footers

 Simple footers have numerical IDs.